Important information for applicants

 - critically examine their subject matter in light of the current state of knowledge

-The Division of Design & Interactive Media is unable to consider funding requests for
+The Design & Interactive Media division is unable to consider funding requests for

 - Exhibition catalogues, journals, commemorative publications, reference works, monographs, bibliophile editions as well as new and revised editions of publications